 All the feminine lines gather around line 4.
 Its representing trigram Kan (the abyss, water) is signified as aspiration, and trigram Zhen as to carry out, thus aspiration can be widely carried out.

 Enlightenment through nine four: to consolidate all available forces and undertake what is intended.
-It is the source of Yu which pleases and inspires people, and the one who can lead people to undertake a great mission and realize tremendous achievements.
+It is the source of Yu which pleases and inspires people, and the one who can lead people to undertake a great mission and realise tremendous achievements.
 But one must have confidence, as well as being receptive and bringing benefit to the people, so that friends will gather together in support.
-After this line is activated accordingly, the hexagram becomes Kun (2), Earth, which accommodates and nourishes all life.
-Kun also denotes the land and people, signifying that a ducal state is established.
+After this line is activated accordingly, the hexagram becomes Kun1 (2), Earth, which accommodates and nourishes all life.
+Kun1 also denotes the land and people, signifying that a ducal state is established.

 The 5th line

-Text: To persist (leads to a kind of) illness; for a long time it won’t die (i.e. it will last for quite awhile).
+To persist leads to a kind of illness; for a long time it will not die (i.e. it will last for quite a while).

 Although line 5 is at the king's position, it isn't in the right position for being entitled to enjoyment.
 It rides on line 4, the source of Yu, i.e. it abuses enjoyment; persisting in this leads to a kind of illness.
 As it is at the axle centre which possesses the principle of moderation, it won't be damaged or destroyed if it is able to compose music to revere virtue (like the late king mentioned in the commentary on the hexagram image).

-Commentary on the image: (It is a kind of) illness for line 5 to persist (because it is) riding on (the one of) rigidity.
-For a long time it won’t die (i.e. it will last for quite awhile) (as) the principle of moderation won't perish.
+Commentary on the image: The persistence of line 5 is a kind of illness, which comes from its riding on the one of rigidity.
+For a long time it will not die (i.e. it will last for quite awhile), as the principle of moderation won't perish.

 six five: making a great effort to build up one's strength.